v-a-s-a/pgrn-seq/README.md

 # PGRNseq Project

-## Repository for all source code and reports for the PGRNseq analysis.
-Check out the latex document in the lab\_notebook/ directory for summary of current experiments and results.
+# Repository for all source code and documentation for the PGRNseq analysis.
+We use [knitr](http://yihui.name/knitr/) to run the analysis and generate a report.

+## Report generation:

+Assuming you havei the raw data/ directory, GNU make, and R with the appropriate packages installed, simply type:

+> make

+in the top level of the cloned repository.
+This will knit a PDF report in the lab\_notebook/ directory.

 ## Topoisomerase